Royaljerry/jerrys-workflows-for-alfred/README.md

 	then a fourth one
 ```

+### Extra Feature

-One extra feature: the script will replace the `%date%` string in the definition file with the actual date.
+The script will replace the `%date%` string in the definition file with the actual date.